cg20231c/unity-graphics-tim-berlake/README.md

     This mode is very useful when you want to control the acceleration of an object independently of its mass.

     > For example, if you want to make two objects with different masses accelerate at the same rate, you would use Acceleration force mode.
-    > This is because the force required to accelerate an object is directly proportional to its mass.
-    > By specifying the acceleration directly, you ensure that both objects experience the same acceleration regardless of their mass.

     Example :
     ```bash